 - Barcode Scanning Equipment: Even though this tech isn’t new to the market, they are consistently updated with cutting-edge additions to help keep them relevant.
 When paired with order picking systems, these scanners cut down on errors while displaying and updating critical inventory information.

 - Heavy Equipment: Lightweight scanners and fancy robots are great, but you’re going to need some powerful equipment to get the heavy lifting done.
 If you are still chasing the automated smart warehouse goal, consider robotic forklifts to carry your larger loads.
 Just because you need heavy equipment does not remove you from the automation game.

 Quicker Picking, On-Time Delivery and Happier Customers

-The formula is pretty straightforward: faster order picking leads to more shipments arriving on time and, in the end, happier customers.
-And that’s what we’re all striving for, isn’t it?
-After integrating your order picking processes with a WMS, you’ll wonder how you ever did it manually.
+The formula is pretty straightforward: faster order picking leads to more shipments arriving on time and, ultimately, happier customers.
+In the end, that’s what we’re all striving for, isn’t it?
+After integrating your order picking processes with a WMS or inventory management system, you’ll wonder how you ever did it manually.